mhssn95/Mint/readme.md

 )
 ```

-Finally create a Mint object that recive your store and create your values interface
+Finally, create a Mint object that receives your Store and create your values interface.

 ```kotlin
 val userValues = Mint(store).create(UserValues::class)
 ```

-then if you want to store data just call the property setter
+then if you want to store data, call the property setter

 ```kotlin
 userValues.username = "mhssn"
 ```

-and if you want to receive from your store just call the property getter
+and if you want to receive from your Store call the property getter

 ```kotlin
 val username = userValues.username